3mily/Contact-List/1ContactList_v3_ar/README.md

-This is Contact List version 3.

-Version 1 was using CSV to store data

-Version 2 we created our own ORM system to save the data

-This Version will implement Active Record
+### Contact List App - Version 3 - Active Record edition
+- Created also in the 3rd week of Lighthouse Labs coding bootcamp
+- My first introduction to Active Record